tonethar/IGME-430-Fall-2020/weekly/week-10.md

 1) DomoMaker-B:
   - See myCourses for PDF and dropbox/due date
   - See ***tonys_class*** channel in Discord - there I noted 4 DomoMaker-B PDF typos
+  - Make sure that you create a new repository (and Heroku app) for each version of DomoMaker.
+I will be grading/checking these off very quiickly, so you will be able to delete the old Heroku apps very quickly if need be
   - What's new:
     - HTTP *sessions* keep track of who is logged in
     - you can now add Domos to the database, "owned" and only visible to the current logged in user